 top of page

 This is a topic that comes up frequently in sessions with clients and always sparks a very interesting conversation about values.
-Values are useful to explore for several reasons.

 A metaphor can be helpful for this – values give us direction, like a compass point, whereas goals are more like the destination that the direction gets us to.

-When we act in line with our values it has a beneficial impact on our wellbeing, so when thinking about goals and what we want to get out of life, if we incorporate a consideration of our personal values into the mix it can really enhance the goals that we set ourselves.
+So, when thinking about goals and what we want to get out of life, if we incorporate a consideration of our personal values into the mix, it can really enhance the goals that we set for ourselves.

 Values give us a sense of direction in life